Fluorosulfuric acid

 Fluorosulfuric acid (IUPAC name: sulfurofluoridic acid) is the inorganic compound with the chemical formula HSO3F.
 It is one of the strongest acids commercially available.
 It is a tetrahedral molecule and is closely related to sulfuric acid, H2SO4, substituting a fluorine atom for one of the hydroxyl groups.
-It is a colourless liquid, although commercial samples are often yellow.
+It is a colourless liquid, although commercial samples are often yellow due to impurities.

 Properties

 Fluorosulfuric acid is a free-flowing colorless liquid.
 It is soluble in polar organic solvents (e.g. nitrobenzene, acetic acid, and ethyl acetate), but poorly soluble in nonpolar solvents such as alkanes.

 HSO3F is one of the strongest known simple Brønsted acids.
 It has an H_{0} value of −15.1 compared to −12 for sulfuric acid.
 The combination of HSO3F and the Lewis acid antimony pentafluoride produces "Magic acid", which is a far stronger protonating agent.
 These acids are categorized as "superacids", acids stronger than 100% sulfuric acid.

 Reflecting its strong acidity, HSO3F dissolves almost all organic compounds that are even weak proton acceptors.
 HSO3F hydrolyzes slowly to hydrogen fluoride (HF) and sulfuric acid.
 The related triflic acid (CF3SO3H) retains the high acidity of HSO3F but is more hydrolytically stable.
 The self-ionization of fluorosulfonic acid also occurs: